mikechen66/C-Program-Language/Sedgewick-Algorithms/Readme.md

 ## Introduction

-This volume covers fundamental concepts, data structures, sorting algorithms, and searching algorithms; the second volume covers advanced algorithms and applications, building on the basic abstractions andmethods developed here.
+The volume covers fundamental concepts, data structures, sorting algorithms, and searching algorithms; the second volume covers advanced algorithms and applications, building on the basic abstractions andmethods developed here.
 Nearly all thematerial on fundamentals and data structures in this edition is new.
 The basic methods described here have become essential in